-Learning how to use a wine aerator is a useful skill for any bartender, server, wine marketing expert-or someone learning about what is a winery, or sommelier (or anyone interested in sommelier classes), or even someone learning about a lamb wine pairing.
+Learning how to use a wine aerator is a useful skill for any bartender, server, wine marketing expert-or someone learning about what is a winery, how to pour wine, or what is a sommelier (or anyone interested in sommelier classes), or even someone learning about a lamb wine pairing.
 But, first, you should understand what an aerator is and why you should or shouldn't be using one.
 Aerators are different from an electric wine opener and many other wine tools, there's plenty to learn!

 The first topic that needs to be addressed is what are tannins in wine.
 Essentially, the tannins are a group of naturally occurring, bitter-tasting compounds found in wine.
 These are what is most affected by the aerating process and increase the flavor profile in the wine.
 They are also more prevalent in red wine types.